 - Deployment server: Manages the Splunk components(indexer, forwarder, and search head) in a distributed environment

 - Application Monitoring: This can be used to monitor applications in real-time with configured alerts which will notify the admins/users when an application crashes.

 - Physical Security: In the event of a flood /volcanic etc., the data can be used to draw insights if your organization is dealing with any such data.

 - Network Security: You can create a secure environment by blacklisting the IP of unknown devices, thereby reducing data leaks in any organization.

 8. Explain Search Factor (SF) & Replication Factor (RF)?

 Indexer cluster has both a Search Factor and a Replication Factor whereas Search head cluster has only a Search Factor

-The directories in which the indexed data is stored is known as Splunk buckets and these have events of the certain period.
+The directories in which the indexed data is stored is known as Splunk buckets and these have events of a certain period.

 The lifecycle of the Splunk bucket includes four stages hot, warm, cold, frozen, and thawed.

 - Hot: This bucket contains the recently indexed data and is open for writing.

 - Warm: Depending on your data policies it moves to warm buckets after the data falls into the hot bucket.

 - Cold” The next stage after warm is tricky, wherein the data can’t be edited.

 - Frozen: By default, the indexer deletes the data from frozen buckets, but these can also be archived.

-- Thawed– The retrieval of information from archived files (frozen bucket) is known as thawing.
+- Thawed: The retrieval of information from archived files (frozen buckets) is known as thawing.

 10. Why should we use Splunk Alert?
 What are the different options while setting up Alerts?

 In Splunk, environment alerts can arise due to connection failures, security violations, or breaking of any user-created rules.

 For example, you send notifications or a report of the users who have failed to log in after utilizing their three attempts in a portal to the application administrator.

 Different options that are available while setting up alerts are:

 - A webhook can be created to write the alerts to hipchat or GitHub.